Collection Development Manual

 The Library maximises access to online resources by:

-• negotiating licence and access conditions that permit all staff and award students access to the data in a timely manner and in a location of their choice (restricted online access may be considered where physical copies are not available)
+• negotiating licence and access conditions that permit all staff and award students access to all resources in a timely manner.
+Restricted online access may be considered where physical copies are not available

 Selection Process

-Preference is given to large academic publishing packages, such as ScienceDirect, due to their value for money.
+Preference is given to large academic publishing packages, such as ScienceDirect, due to their value for money and multidisciplinary content.

 Client Acquisition Models

-QUT Library supports the client driven acquisition of ebooks.
-The Library provides access to databases of academic ebooks where the acquisition of items is triggered through their use.
+Where financially viable, QUT Library supports client-driven acquisition of ebooks by providing access to packages where the acquisition of titles is triggered through their use.

 Individual Title Purchases